MCP setupIncluded on every plan

 Setup

-Local MCP for Pro / BYOK users who want the most reliable IDE workflow.
-Hosted HTTP for PAYG users who want the quickest setup with managed billing.
+Local MCP for users who bring their own API keys (Free or Pro) and want the most reliable IDE workflow.
+Hosted HTTP for Managed Credits users who want the quickest setup without provider keys.

 Local MCP